screetsec/TheFatRat/README.md

 What is FatRat ??

-Easy tool for generate backdoor with msfvenom ( part of metasploit framework ) and program compiles a C program with a meterpreter reverse_tcp payload In it that can then be executed on a windows host Program to create a C program after it is compiled that will bypass most AV .
+An easy tool to generate backdoor with msfvenom (a part from metasploit framework).
+This tool compiles a malware with popular payload and then the compiled malware can be execute on windows, android, mac .
+The malware that created with this tool also have an ability to bypass most AV software protection

 #Screenshot
 <img src="https://cloud.githubusercontent.com/assets/17976841/18155659/f28f3912-7039-11e6-8d5d-7d0ed85dbdda.png" width="70%"></img>
 #------------------------------------------------------------------